**Alert sounds at the Prosperity Bay rift**

 Paws Filipo, Tabaxi Bard

-Unnamed Human Paladin
+Finn Killmore Human Paladin

 The states of Cascadia and Jefferson have been placed under a quarantine due to the high presence of Confluence portals in the region.
 Enforced militarily and with the aid of CARP, no one is to go in or out until all portals have been closed.
 It is unclear if it is possible for those to use portals to return to Aethelgard.